etic/slice-carousel/readme.md

 <script src="https://raw.github.com/etic/slice-carousel/master/slice-carousel.js"></script>
 ```

-A slide carousel widget is built for each `div.slide-carousel` element with `img` children in the DOM.
+A slice carousel widget is built for each `div.slide-carousel` element with `img` children in the DOM.

 ```html
 <div class="slice-carousel">